smithjjoseph/smithjjoseph/README.md

 - 👋 Hello, I’m Joseph J Smith (@smithjjoseph)
-- 🎓 I’m currently a 3rd year BEng Computer and Electonic Engineering student at University of York
+- 🎓 I’m a recent BEng Computer and Electronic Engineering graduate at University of York
 - 🧠 I'm interested in BCIs, CMOS design and FPGA

 <!---